EdFallinOnGitHub/Portfolio/README.md

 ## Risei

-**Risei** is a declarative testing framework for JavaScript that is robust, rich in features, and is itself well-tested.&nbsp;  It's a published **npm** package with an extensive read-me and its own descriptive website.&nbsp;  Please check it out!
+**Risei** is a declarative testing framework for JavaScript that is robust, rich in features, and is itself well-tested.&nbsp;  It's a published **npm** package with an extensive read-me and its own descriptive website.&nbsp;  Check it out!

 - **Repo:**&nbsp;  [https://github.com/EdFallinOnGitHub/risei](https://github.com/EdFallinOnGitHub/risei)